RcppCore/Rcpp/README.md

 available for code relying on the older interface.
 New development should always use this Rcpp package instead.

 Other usage examples are provided by packages using Rcpp.
-As of November 2018, there are 1490 [CRAN](https://cran.r-project.org) packages using Rcpp, a further 150 [BioConductor](http://www.bioconductor.org) packages in its current release as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories using Rcpp.
+As of September 2019, there are 1790 [CRAN](https://cran.r-project.org) packages using Rcpp, a further 176 [BioConductor](http://www.bioconductor.org) packages in its current release as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories using Rcpp.
 All these packages provide usage examples for Rcpp.